 For example, introducing a plant identification app into a community gardening group.

-For this reason we offer:
+For this reason we have offered:

 - Workshops for staff on how to create interesting digital programs and events.